What is the difference between a hard hike and a major expedition to, say, the North Pole? Apart from the cold.

 You break track and set up camp.

 The storm hits.
 And it is brutal.
-For three days the snow falls, the winds hammer against the heavy nylon fabric of your tent demanding to be allowed entry.
+For three days the snow falls, and the winds hammer against the heavy nylon fabric of your tent demanding to be allowed entry.
 During the night you hear the tent seams creak and groan, they are ready to give in.

 But you’re in safe hands.
 You have done all you need to do to…